misba-coder/Netflix_SQL_project/README.md

 ```
 **Objective**: Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+## 📈 Key Insights from the Analysis

+- 📽️ Netflix’s catalog has **more movies than TV shows**, emphasizing single-sitting content.
+- 📅 The release of new titles significantly increased post-2015, peaking around 2019–2020.
+- 🌍 **USA, India, and UK** are the leading countries in content production.
+- 🎭 **Dramas, Comedies, and Documentaries** are the most dominant genres.
+- 🎬 Certain directors are featured multiple times, indicating long-standing collaborations.
+- 🗓️ Most titles were **added in 2019 and 2020**, reflecting Netflix’s aggressive content push.
+- 🔞 Ratings are skewed toward **mature and general audiences**, serving a broad demographic.
+- ⏱️ Several movies exceed **150 minutes**, possibly representing epic films or documentaries.

  ## Conclusion

-- Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
-- Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
+- **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
-- Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
+- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
-- Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-## Author: Misba Khatoon
+## Author:
+**[Misba Khatoon]**
 **SQL Developer in Progress | Data Enthusiast**

+📧 Email: [misbakhatoon910@gmail.com]
+🔗 LinkedIn: [Your LinkedIn]

+## 📜 License

+This project is for educational and portfolio use only.
+Dataset © Netflix via Kaggle.